tisem-digital-marketing/2022-smwa/docs/about/announcements.md

     To avoid clogging up everyone's inboxes with course email, all future important information will be posted on the course's [Announcements page](https://tisem-digital-marketing.github.io/2022-smwa/about/announcements) - be sure to check in there regularly.
 Smaller pieces of information and course chat will take place inside a chat environment, called [Slack](https://www.slack.com).
 Sign up to join the conversation [here](https://tisem-smwa-2022.slack.com/signup#/).

-    We look forward to seeing you at our kick off meeting on Tuesday April 12, at 12:45pm.
+    We look forward to seeing you at our kick off lecture on Tuesday April 12, at 12:45pm.

     Best,